Niyo: Theo Riddick plays Lions’ man of mystery

 For now, he says his task is simple, too, focusing on the playbook as he takes mental reps where others are getting physical ones.

-There’s some new terminology to memorize, and revamped blocking schemes.
+There’s some new terminology to memorize and revamped blocking schemes.
 And Riddick, for his part, says he has learned plenty about patience over the last year, on and off the field.

 ‘We’ll be ready’